-Amron Gravett is a freelance book indexer for Wild Clover Book Services.
+Amron Gravett is a freelance book indexer for Wild Clover Book Services (established in 2011).
 She indexes scholarly and trade books on the following subjects: animal ethics, arts, child and family studies, culture, gender, land politics, and religion.
-To date, she has indexed over 225 books and publications.
+To date, she has indexed over 240 books and publications.

 Amron has passionately volunteered for the past 20 years for the following causes: child and human rights, education and literacy, food security, and women’s equality.